strapi/documentation/docusaurus/docs/dev-docs/preview.md

 # Setting up the Preview feature

-Strapi's Preview feature enables previewing content directly from the admin panel.
-This feature allows content editors to preview their changes in a frontend application before publishing.
+Strapi's Preview feature enables previewing content in a frontend application directly from the Strapi admin panel.

-This page describes how to set up the Preview feature in Strapi.
+The present page describes how to set up the Preview feature in Strapi.
 Once set up, the feature can be used as described in the [User Guide](/user-docs/content-manager/previewing-content).

 :::prerequisites
 * The following environment variables must be defined in your `.env` file, replacing example values with appropriate values: